 I was surprised in the early years of my practice that the history of these very angry children frequently did not reveal any serious emotional pain or hurts in their lives.
 Instead, these youngsters were overly indulged emotionally or materially by their parents who acted toward them in a permissive rather than in a responsible manner.
 The problem was that these children were not given appropriate correction and punishment for their hostile and disrespectful behaviors and were not taught virtues by their parents which can lead to the development of a healthy personality.
 In other children, however, angry and defiant behaviors are not the result of selfishness, but of serious emotional hurts from selfish, irresponsible or angry parents, siblings or peers or of modeling after angry parents, siblings or peers.

-This chapter will attempt to help parents determine the origin(s) of anger and will describe an empirically proven, effective approach, forgiveness therapy, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (American Psychological Association Books, 2014, in press), to diminish excessive anger in children.
+This chapter will attempt to help parents determine the origin(s) of anger and will describe an empirically proven, effective approach, forgiveness therapy, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (American Psychological Association Books, 2014, in press), to diminish excessive anger in youth.

 Anger disorders in youth include Oppostional Defiant Disorder, Conduct Disorder, Intermittent Explosive Disorder and the new diagnosis, Disruptive Mood Dsyregulation Disorder (DSM 5).
 However, excessive anger and anger attacks are also highly prevalent in depressive disorders and various anxiety disorders including obsessive-compulsive disorder, social anxiety disorder and PTSD from divorce and bullying trauma.
-Excessive anger is also prevalent in ADHD and bipolar disorders although in the past chronic irritability in youth has been misdiagnosed as youth bipolar disorder (Krieger, et al. 2013).

 The origins of angry, defiant behaviors in children (ODD)